GaetanLepage/phd-manuscript/sections/2_simulator/1_intro/0_index.typ

 They reviewed the existing simulators for mobile robot navigation in pedestrian-rich environments.
 They identified the key missing features of available solutions.
 For instance, the richness of human behavior models is not satisfying as they often lack realism and diversity.
-Sprague et al. @sprague_socialgym_2023 proposed _SocialGym 2.0_, a multi-agent j navigation simulator that models robot-robot and human-robot interactions.
+Sprague et al. @sprague_socialgym_2023 proposed _SocialGym 2.0_, a multi-agent navigation simulator that models robot-robot and human-robot interactions.
 Safety is another crucial challenge when humans are added to the loop.